OmariGrant/PalindromeCheckerJava/README.md

 Tested Strings and Array of Strings as a input and confirmed the results are equal

+More test conditions to be met and implemented

+## Coverage
+- 60%

 ## Task

 Create a method that takes a String as parameter and returns whether that String is a palindrome.